zhyupe/inaba/README.md

 By default, the web server is configured to trust proxies from `loopback` so it can detect user's ip address behind a reverse proxy.
 You can disable this feature by setting `trust_proxy` to `null`.

-For now, there is only a cli-based interface for users to authenticate and choose backend.
-A gui-based one may be introduced in weeks (or never).
-So if you are willing to provide help, please open an issue to let me know.
-PRs are welcomed.

 ## Authenticators
 Inaba can use built-in authenticators (located at `lib/authenticators`) or authenticators published on `npm` (packages named `inaba-auth-{xxx}`)